bagisto/bagisto/README.md

 ~~~
 php artisan vendor:publish

--> Press 0 and then press enter to publish assets and connfigurations.
+-> Press 0 and then press enter to publish all assets and configurations.
 ~~~

 **4. Run the Command**